-Something your business tries to achieve everyday – not a long-term goal, as you are capable of fulfilling your mission on a regular basis.
+Something a business tries to achieve everyday.
+A mission is not a long-term goal, as the business and its staff should be capable of fulfilling the mission on a regular basis.

 The motivation behind a consumer’s purchase.

 The act of interacting with people to make connections and build relationships.
-Networking with people helps you assess:
+Networking helps businesses to:

 - Seek out and assess the potential for new customers.